foldadjo/ticketing_mobile/README.md

 ## About The Project

-Website Application Hire Job | Frontend Repository
+Mobile Application Ticketing | Front-End Repository

 ## Built With